 I’ve been a trained Golf club fitter since 1991 – back when it wasn’t very popular.
-I was one of 100 PGA Professionals invited to PGA Magazine’s first two National Club Fitting Conferences in 2010-11 to discuss the business of Club Fitting, and the plight of today’s PGA Professional on the lesson tee in general.
+I was one of the 100 PGA professionals invited to PGA Magazine’s fist two National Club Fitting Conferences in 2010-11 to discuss the business of Club Fitting, and the plight of today’s PGA Professional on the lesson tee in general.

 I’ve also cleaned clubs, the hot dog roller and the bathrooms.
 I’ve picked the range and run the vacuum cleaner.
 I’ve written the newsletter, done the e-mail marketing, and I’ve refinished woods… yep, woods.